younghasuh/younghasuh.github.io/_pages/about.md

 title: "About"
 ---

-I currently work as the Collections Manager of Ornithology in the Research & Collections Department at the Natural History Museum of Los Angeles County.
-I'm passionate about making biodiversity data accessible and available for anyone to use, starting with this [shiny app](https://nhm-birds.shinyapps.io/lacm_birds/) I wrote to easily search through our database by species.
+I am the Collections Manager of Ornithology in the Research & Collections Department at the Natural History Museum of Los Angeles County.
+I manage over 124,000 physical specimens as well as the associated data in our EMu database so they can be used by various researchers, students, and visitors.
+I set project priorities informed by data and collaborate across departments for collections management, conservation, outreach, and education.

 ![nhmlac](https://github.com/younghasuh/younghasuh.github.io/assets/22403928/1b61eedd-8279-41cb-81c0-913ef34f8fca)